Sauropoda: Herding and parental care

 Many lines of fossil evidence, from both bone beds and trackways, indicate that sauropods were gregarious animals that formed herds.
 However, the makeup of the herds varied between species.
 Some bone beds, for example a site from the Middle Jurassic of Argentina, appear to show herds made up of individuals of various age groups, mixing juveniles and adults.
 However, a number of other fossil sites and trackways indicate that many sauropod species travelled in herds segregated by age, with juveniles forming herds separate from adults.
 Such segregated herding strategies have been found in species such as Alamosaurus, Bellusaurus and some diplodocids.

 In a review of the evidence for various herd types, Myers and Fiorillo attempted to explain why sauropods appear to have often formed segregated herds.
 Studies of microscopic tooth wear show that juvenile sauropods had diets that differed from their adult counterparts, so herding together would not have been as productive as herding separately, where individual herd members could forage in a coordinated way.
 The vast size difference between juveniles and adults may also have played a part in the different feeding and herding strategies.

 Since the segregation of juveniles and adults must have taken place soon after hatching, and combined with the fact that sauropod hatchlings were most likely precocial, Myers and Fiorillo concluded that species with age-segregated herds would not have exhibited much parental care.
-On the other hand, scientists who have studied age-mixed sauropod herds suggested that these species may have cared for their young for an extended period of time before the young reached adulthood.
+On the other hand, scientists who have studied age-mixed sauropod herds suggested that these species may have cared for their young for an extended period before reaching adulthood.
 A 2014 study suggested that the time from laying the egg to the time of the hatching was likely to have been between 65 and 82 days.
 Exactly how segregated versus age-mixed herding varied across different groups of sauropods is unknown.
-Further examples of gregarious behavior will need to be discovered from more sauropod species to begin detecting possible patterns of distribution.
+Further examples of gregarious behavior will need to be discovered from more sauropod species to detect possible distribution patterns.

+Multiple nesting sites discovered in Argentina and India contain 30-400 clutches of fossilized eggs that were found preserved, providing evidence of sauropod maternal care.
+Researchers suggest that sauropods might have settled in nesting grounds close to volcanic activity for geothermal incubation, in which the mothers keep their eggs warm.
+This behavior is similar to modern birds and reptiles who follow the same method.